about Valerie Heidt

 The ocean isn’t going anywhere.
 Write.
 Your world is waiting.

 My husband agrees.
 He and Writing have some kind of secret pac.
 Arms folded he stands in front of the door as I’m trying to slip out, “Where ya going?”

 Back to the office I go, grumbling about Delores Claiborne style management.
 Can you at least slip me some crushed Vicodin in my applesauce?

 The door shuts.
 It was worth a shot.

 Valerie Heidt studied graduate screenwriting at UCLA School of TFT and received her BA in Journalism at the University of Oregon, graduating with an honorable mention.

 She worked as a senior creative executive at Gallagher Literary providing script coverage and story development.

-She credits her ability to write “just about anything anywhere” with running off to join the airlines and flying a captive audience of characters coast to coast.
+Valerie credits her ability to write “just about anything anywhere” with running off to join the airlines and flying a captive audience of characters coast to coast.

-Throughout her travels, Valerie stayed true to the hometown tradition of running and adopted the California lifestyle of surfing when she moved to Dana Point from L.A. in 2007.
+Throughout her travels, she stayed true to the hometown tradition of running and adopted the California lifestyle of surfing when she moved to Dana Point from L.A. in 2007.
 She lives there with husband, Glenn Bushmire, real estate financier and extreme snowboarder turned surfer who, she says, “knows a little too much about discipline.”

 Among her writing mentors she credits: UCLA Tim Albaugh, Hal Ackerman and peer Dakota Aesquival; UO writer pal Jim Terry, George Mitrovich of the Boston Red Sox Fenway Park Writer Series, friend and mentor Lisa Neumann and hometown girl done good, Cynthia Whitcomb.